 Diane L. Yetter is a strategist, advisor, speaker, and author in the field of sales and use tax.
 She is president and founder of YETTERTM, a sales tax consulting and tax technology firm in business since 1996.
 She is also the founder of The Sales Tax Institute, a premier think tank that offers live and online courses to educate business professionals about sales and use tax.More About Diane L. Yetter

-Charles Maniace is the Director of Regulatory Analysis at Sovos, a leading global provider of software that safeguards businesses from the burden and risk of modern tax.
+Charles Maniace is the Vice President of Regulatory Analysis & Design at Sovos, a leading global provider of software that safeguards businesses from the burden and risk of modern tax.
 An attorney by trade, Chuck leads a team of attorneys and tax professionals responsible for all the tax and regulatory content that keeps Sovos customers continually compliant.
 Over his 15 year career in tax and regulatory automation, he has provided analysis to the Wall Street Journal, NBC, Yahoo!
 Finance, Politico, USA Today, Entrepreneur and more.More About Charles Maniace

 States across the country have been enacting legislative changes that determine how they characterize sales of software, cloud computing and digital goods for sales tax purposes.
 Are you aware of the changes taking place across the states?
 If not, you may be subjecting yourself to significant audit risk.